 - not failed the same course for a second or subsequent time, including if the course was studied and failed while enrolled in a Pathway Program from the University of Adelaide College.

 Academic progress is the University's process for monitoring academic performance of students undertaking studies in undergraduate and postgraduate coursework programs.
 This process is used to identify students who are experiencing difficulties in their studies as early as possible to provide advice or support.

 When a student's risk level changes to Unsatisfactory, they will be sent an Intention to Exclude notification and are required to 'Show Cause'.
 Students will be required to submit in writing why they should not be excluded from their program.
-Students can request support from the Education and Welfare Officers in Student Care.

 Note: From the date of the Intention to Exclude notification, a student will not be able to seek an internal transfer or apply for a place in another program.
 The AP process will take precedence.

 Students who have submitted 'Show Cause' will be invited to attend a Show Cause Committee Meeting where they can discuss their case in person.
 After the meeting the committee will recommend an outcome to the Executive Dean who will make the final decision.
 The outcome will be sent to the student within 5 business days of the meeting and can range from:

 - Conditional re-enrolment: student may be permitted to remain in their program but will be required to meet conditions that will be applied when they next enrol.

 - Exclusion - a student may be excluded from their program.
 For students who have received an Intention to Exclude notification, the summary sheet (pdf file) will provide useful information.

 - Leave of Absence: A Leave of Absence (LOA) allows coursework students to suspend their studies for up to a year while remaining admitted to their program (degree) at the University of Adelaide.

 The University offers a wide range of support services to help students maintain satisfactory progress.